We provide professional advice to landlord’s to help rent your property. We offer a free tenant finding service and landlord liaison service.

 A buy to let property can be a great investment, but you shouldn’t underestimate the amount of work involved in becoming a landlord, even if you plan to use a letting agent to manage your property.
 There are a number of important considerations to make before taking the plunge into the buy to let market; legal considerations, insurance responsibilities, property maintenance and mortgages are all aspects which need to be planned ahead of time.

-For more assistance on this, please contact our Landlord Relations Team on 01202 633804 or email them here.
+For more assistance on this, please contact our landlord relations team on 01202 633804 or email firstname.lastname@example.org.

 Does your tenant have the right to rent?

-The right to rent scheme came into effect on 1 February 2016.
-The scheme requires all Landlords, agents or householders renting out a property or room, to make the necessary checks to ensure that prospective tenants have a right to rent in the UK.
+The right to rent scheme comes into effect on 1 February 2016.
+The scheme requires all landlords, agents or householders renting out a property or room, to make the necessary checks to ensure that prospective tenants have a right to rent in the UK.

 This grant is available for landlords to assist them in renovation/improvement work to a property so to improve the overall property standards.